team-arrow-racing/wurth-sensors-rs/README.md

 # Würth Elektronik Sensor Communication

-Rust firmware for communicating with the range of sensors that Würth Elektronik produce.
+Rust drivers for communicating with the full range of sensors that Würth Elektronik produce.

 ## Cargo Workspace